Go on to Part Five

 1975

 Jan.
-3 The ABC Wide World In Concert TV program, filmed sometime in late 1974, possibly on October 10, was broadcast.
+3 The ABC Wide World In Concert TV program, filmed sometime in late 1974, was broadcast.
 Only Excerpts from Octopus was shown, though more was performed and filmed.
 Also appearing on the program were the Climax Blues Band, the Isley Brothers and the Souther-Hillman-Furay Band.
 The show was also simulcast in various cities on FM radio stations affiliated with the ABC network.
 On television, the audio was aired in mono, while the FM simulcast was a stereo mix.
 The audio from the broadcast was released on the Glass House CD IN A PALASPORT HOUSE in 2001.
 It’s also possible some of this material was later broadcast on the BBC In Concert radio program, but when that was is not known.

 Newspaper notices of ABC Wide World In Concert TV broadcast Jan.
 3, 1975

 Jan. ?
 In early January, a live studio concert was filmed in Brussels, Belgium for a German television program called Sonntagskonzert.
 This was a show that normally featured classical performances, but ran a series of shows on rock bands that displayed classical influences.
 The director Christopher Nupen insisted that the project not be merely a filmed studio performance but rather a full-fledged live concert performance.
 For that reason, the band used their own PA system and had their sound man Dave Zammit mix the live sound as it happened for the assembled audience.
 In addition, an audio engineer named Alaine Pierre was employed to record the sound for the actual film.
-There had been great confusion as to the actual date of filming with some evidence originally pointing to October 1974.
+There had been great confusion as to the actual date of filming with September 1974 being publicized as the original plan and other evidence pointing to October 1974.
 However, the correct timeframe has now been narrowed down considerably.
 Both Zammit and Pierre agree that GG was in Brussels for several days in all, with extensive rehearsals, camera blocking, etc. before undertaking the actual live filming.
 Pierre kept personal records which show that his own work on this project took place between Jan.
 6 and Jan.
 9, before traveling to Munich, Germany at a later date to assist with the final mixing of the live recording.
 A music journalist and friend of the band who was seated in the front row has himself confirmed that filming took place on either Jan.
 8 or Jan.
 9. Providing even more corroboration of this early January timeframe is a Dutch newspaper article which states that immediately after filming, the band flew to North America to begin their tour there.
 As it happens, the North American tour started on January 14.
 Even more convincing is the fact that the film clearly shows the band playing their early 1975 setlist while standing in front of their early 1975 stage set and wearing their early 1975 stage clothing.
 Since the band traveled to Belgium specifically for this project, it served as a first taste of what fans would see and hear on the tour that immediately followed.
 The performance was filmed on high quality 35mm film with five cameras and Pierre recorded the audio on a brand new 16 track machine in a spacious Brussels studio called Studio Mathonet.
 Only a small number of people were in attendance in the studio that day, so they all called friends in order to round up a more reasonably sized audience for filming.
 The music journalist mentioned above managed to take a series of photographs which he later shared with the band in a slideshow at Gary’s flat.
 This would’ve been before the band ever saw the film which wasn’t broadcast until Aug.
 10, 1975.

 Jan. ?
 Immediately after leaving Belgium and returning home to England, Ray and Derek were interviewed by an American radio personality named Jeff Pollack.
 Between 1972 and 1976, while working for radio stations in Denver and Albuquerque, Pollack would travel to England to record interviews with a number of British bands.
 Pollack’s interviews were originally featured in a radio program called “English Musicians” on the University of Denver’s college radio station KCFR, the station where Pollack had gained his early experiences in radio, although they may have appeared in Albuquerque or on other stations, as well.
 It’s evident from listening to the tapes that one of his interviews with members of Giant was conducted immediately after returning from Belgium, placing it in this timeframe.
 However, he had already interviewed Ray and Derek at least once before, the tape of that interview having been advertised for radio syndication in a March 1974 issue of Walrus! magazine.
 Whatever the case, all of Pollack’s original Gentle Giant interview cassette tapes had lain dormant and unheard since the 1970’s, but they finally surfaced again when the band themselves released excerpts online in 2021.